 Artificial Intelligence Before Computers: The History of Romantic Computationalism

 Machine learning and neural networks have developed significantly during the twenty-first century.
 Despite the success of weak artificial intelligence, strong AI – the creation of an artificial consciousness comparable with humans – is still as much science fiction as it was when Mary Shelley published Frankenstein (1818).
-My TIAS project Artificial Intelligence Before Computers (AICOM, 2022–20225) explores the history of AI discourse before the invention of the electronic computer.
+My research project Artificial Intelligence Before Computers (AICOM) explores the history of AI discourse before the invention of the electronic computer.
+The utopia of a thinking machine is based on computationalism, which argues that human mind operates like a computer.
+As a philosophical idea, computationalism is much older than computing hardware: already Thomas Hobbes and G. W. Leibniz maintained that all reasoning is reducible to addition and subtraction.

 Atlas of Finnish Literature 1870–1940

-Project website PI: Asko Nivala What kind of geographical areas have been imagined in Finnish literature?
+What kind of geographical areas have been imagined in Finnish literature?
 What kind of maps do the classics of our literature draw?
 Where are the centres and peripheries of Finnish literature?
 Literary cartography emerged in the late 1990s as part of the spatial turn in the humanities.
 In the 2000s, it has adopted the methods of digital humanities, combining the processing of natural languages with geographic information system.
+The Atlas of Finnish Literature 1870-1940 project applies these new methods for the first time to the study of Finnish fiction.

 Computational History and the Transformation of Public Discourse in Finland, 1640–1910